david-rockwood/fimpad/README.md

 https://huggingface.co/ibm-granite/granite-4.0-h-tiny-GGUF/tree/main
 ```

 Granite Small is 32B parameters.
 Granite Tiny is 7B parameters.
 Both are MoE models and run faster than dense models of the same size.
 MoE models choose a small number of expert subnetworks per token, so they don’t activate all parameters on every step.
-That’s why Granite 4.0 H Small (~32B total, ~9B active) runs faster than it would if it were not a MoE.
+This makes them generally faster with not much of a reduction in capability.
 With these two models, even without a GPU, you have a fast model in Granite Tiny and a less fast but smarter model in Granite Small.

 ## Overview